19 Sep The Best Exercises For Mid Back Pain

 Mid Back Foam Rolling

-If you don’t have a foam roller you can pick one up here or simply use a towel roll against a chair.
+If you don’t have a foam roller, simply use a towel roll against a chair.
 This is a great alternative if you have issues getting up and down off the ground as well!

 Seated Thoracic Mobilization

 This is a great exercise that you can perform essentially anywhere!
 I love it as a “movement break” or “posture snack” exercise.
 If you sit a lot at work, this is a great way to oppose the increased thoracic kyphosis (rounded mid back) position we usually fall into.

 Neck and mid-back aches and pain often times get neglected until it’s too late, turning a minor fixable ache into a potential chronic pain and debilitating issue.
 This program is an 8-week program designed to minimize pain and optimize your neck and mid back health.
 We make it easy and teach you how to self [P]Rehab your neck and mid back and keep them healthy for anything life throws at you through detailed exercise programming and our signature resource videos.